-Time Limits for Our Consideration of Your Appeal: If your appeal arises from our denial of a post-service claim, we will notify you of our decision within 60 days of the date on which you filed your appeal.
+Time Limits for Our Consideration of Your Appeal: If your appeal arises from our denial of a postservice claim, we will notify you of our decision within 60 days of the date on which you filed your appeal.

 If your appeal arises from our denial of a pre-service claim, and if your claim is urgent, we will consider your appeal and notify you of our decision within 72 hours.
+You may also file an urgent pre-service external review at the same time you file your urgent pre-service appeal.
 If your pre-service claim is not urgent, we will give you a response within 30 days.